TerraDharitri/drt-go-chain/cmd/node/CLI.md

 # Node CLI

-The **DharitrI Node** exposes the following Command Line Interface:
+The **Dharitri Node** exposes the following Command Line Interface:

 ```
 $ node --help

 NAME:
-   DharitrI Node CLI App - This is the entry point for starting a new DharitrI node - the app will start after the genesis timestamp
+   Dharitri Node CLI App - This is the entry point for starting a new Dharitri node - the app will start after the genesis timestamp
 USAGE:
    node [global options]

 AUTHOR:
-   The DharitrI Team <contact@dharitri.org>
+   The Dharitri Team <contact@dharitri.org>

 GLOBAL OPTIONS:
    --genesis-file [path]                     The [path] for the genesis file.
 This JSON file contains initial data to bootstrap from, such as initial balances for accounts. (default: "./config/genesis.json")